vita-epfl/openpifpaf_wholebody/README.md

 ![Skeleton](/docs/skeleton_wholebody.png)

 ## Install via pip
-You can use pip to install openpifpaf wholebody.
-From the openpifpaf_wholebody folder run:
+You can use pip to install openpifpaf wholebody:
 ```
 pip3 install openpifpaf_wholebody
 ```